bins0000/Cuisine-Predictor/README.md

 Original repo name: cs5293sp22-project2

-#### This is a Cuisine Predictor pyhton program using SVM classification model to predict the type of cuisine when given a list of ingredients.
+#### This is a Cuisine Predictor Python program using SVM classification model to predict the type of cuisine when given a list of ingredients.

 ### Heads up!
 The program can take some time to run, please don't give up on waiting!